 Vegetarianism

 I'm vegan (with some caveats).
 So far, 100% of the people that I've dated seriously and 100% of the people that I've ever been in love with have been vegan.
 This is mostly correlation—the sort of people that I tend to be attracted to tend to be vegans.
 But it's also causal—I care about the ethics of the people I spend time with.
-For most people, eating factory farmed meat is the action that has the most awful direct negative consequences, that they partake in regularly.
+For most people, eating factory farmed meat is the action, out of everything that they do on a regular basis, that has the most awful direct negative consequences.
 (Additionally, seeing someone eat meat tends to reduce my level of attraction for them.)

 I'm not confident, but I think I probably don't want to date people who aren't vegetarian, or who aren't otherwise careful about the externalities their life has on animals in factory farms.